EmilioSG11/videojs-cosmos-skin/README.md

 # videojs-cosmos-skin
-New [Cosmos Skin](https://ko-fi.com/s/805051ae2a) for [Videojs](https://videojs.com/) version 8.5.2 with dark, red and white color combination...
+New [Cosmos Skin](https://ko-fi.com/s/805051ae2a) for [Videojs](https://videojs.com/) version 8.6.1 and 8.7.0 with dark, red and white color combination...
 You can change for other colors<br>

 ## Videojs Skin with Bootstrap Icons
 This skin use bootstrap icons family instead the default videojs family icons (*only using few icons of videojs family).